FallibleInc/blog/_posts/2015-09-25-Why-fallible.md

 ---
 layout: post
-title: How fallible helps your startup
+title: How Fallible helps your startup
+published: true
 ---

+Startups are facing a new problem of data leak and loss of money & business.
+To be fair, the workload at startups is quite high.
+But at the same time, we cannot expect them to compromise with privacy of their customers.

 ### Hypotheses -